Skip to content

 14:00

-His music is characterised by strong contrasts, clear rhythm and a personal, often dramatic, expression.
-Many of his works have a wilful force and character, ranging from the lyrical and delicate to the burlesque and satirical.
+Sæverud's works are characterised by strong contrasts, clear rhythmic drive and a personal, often dramatic expression.
+Many pieces carry a wilful, forceful character, shifting between the lyrical and delicate on one hand, and the burlesque or satirical on the other.

-Sæverud was inspired by the nature surrounding his home, Siljustøl.
-In these concerts, audiences can experience his music in the very setting that inspired him to compose it.
+He drew deep inspiration from the nature surrounding his home, Siljustøl.
+In these concerts, you experience his works in the very landscape that shaped it.

-The concerts take place in the composer’s own home, close to his composing room, and are performed by young award winning pianists.
+The concerts take place in the composer’s own home, close to the study where he wrote much of his music, and are performed by young award‑winning pianists.

 Read more about Harald Sæverud and Siljustøl here